 Few issues divide our culture more than the topic of gay marriage.
 On one side of the divide people see increasing acceptance as an attack on marital institution and evidence of a degrading society, while the other believes itself to champion the latest step in the civil rights movement, and both claim persecution.
 In the struggle between these two camps, Christians are deciding which ledge to dive for and many find themselves on the opposite side of the chasm from loved ones.
 Not cool.

 So, before continuing, please understand that this article is an exercise with certain a priori.
-For the sake of argument, sidestep the bulk of the discussion for a moment with me and assume the conviction of one side – that homosexuality is inherently sinful.
-Even so, a question must still be asked and answered by Christians so inclined.
-That is, “how should Christians vote concerning gay marriage?”
+For the sake of argument, sidestep the bulk of the discussion for a moment with me and assume the conviction of one side – that gay marriage is inherently sinful.
+Even if that were the case, as many claim, a question must still be asked and answered by Christians so inclined.
+That is, “how should these Christians vote concerning gay marriage?”

 Well, Jesus laid down two powerful rules of practice for his followers, the likes of which should inform the choices of all Christians today; believers are to hold one another accountable to God’s standard and refuse to judge the actions of outsiders.